 What is the Quidditch Premier League?

-Currently, the QPL is run as a separate organisation to QUK, and there are no plans to formally become a part of QUK in the future.
-However, we are grateful to help the UK’s National Governing Body build the sport of quidditch in the UK and around the world.
-The QPL would not be possible without the support the sport has gained from this incredibly professional and effective National Governing Body, and we are grateful for everything they have done for quidditch.
+The Quidditch Premier League is entirely separate and independent from National Governing Bodies and the International Quidditch Association.
+However, we often partner with National Governing Bodies to grow the sport of quidditch around the world.
+The Quidditch Premier League would not be possible without the support the sport has gained from the incredibly professional and effective National Governing Bodies, and we are grateful for everything they have done for quidditch.

-I’m from Ireland, or another area that doesn’t fall within a team’s catchment area.
+I’m from an area that doesn’t fall within a team’s catchment area.
 Why isn’t there a team near me?

 What rulebook will the QPL use?